Indian Journal of Pharmaceutical Sciences

 The Indian Journal of Pharmaceutical Sciences is a bimonthly peer-reviewed open-access medical journal covering pharmaceutics, biopharmaceutics, pharmaceutical chemistry, pharmacognosy, pharmacology, pharmaceutical analysis, pharmacy practice, and clinical and hospital pharmacy.
-Since March 2016, it is published on behalf of the Indian Pharmaceutical Association by OMICS International, which is included in Jeffrey Beall's list of "potential, possible, or probable predatory publishers".
-OMICS International replaced Medknow Publications, which had published the journal for 10 years.
+It is the official publication of the Indian Pharmaceutical Association.
 It was established in 1939 as the Indian Journal of Pharmacy, with M.L.
 Schroff as founding editor-in-chief.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2015 impact factor of 0.762.